Guide to choosing a supplier

 Reliability

 The first step in determining reliability is basic desktop research.
-Also make sure to seek out customer references.
+Also, make sure to seek out customer references.
 Look for available press releases of the particular supplier, and ensure that the supplier maintains a policy of open communication.

-Other categories, or sub-categories, can be added to your list of considerations, but at the very minimum you should include the four above mentioned categories.
+Other categories, or sub-categories, can be added to your list of considerations, but at the very minimum, you should include the four above-mentioned categories.
 Think about these considerations very objectively.
-It would be wise to write down your parameters without thinking of any specific supplier, so that you can keep your thinking broad.
+It would be wise to write down your parameters without thinking of any specific supplier so that you can keep your thinking broad.

 Comparing suppliers

-A very easy and effective way to rate your supplier is by using a weighted point method.
+A very easy and effective way to rate your supplier is by using a weighted-point method.
 This method helps you to objectively evaluate each supplier before choosing a supplier.
 Figure 2 below provides an example of this method by comparing two suppliers.

-Establishing long-term relationships with suppliers is a key to successful business.
+Establishing long-term relationships with suppliers is a key to a successful business.
 With this in mind, it is important to always do your homework before choosing a supplier.
 The more time is spent upfront evaluating the supplier, the less likely you will have to spend time fixing (potentially costly) mistakes later.

 Tracy Venter